List of Saw characters: William Easton

 William Easton is an insurance executive at Umbrella Health who is tested in Saw VI.
 He helped fund Jill Tuck's rehab clinic; later, he informed John Kramer that his company would not cover the cost of an experimental treatment for John's cancer, based on a probability formula he invented, which his company uses to reject insurance coverage for people with fatal conditions.
 William is placed in the abandoned Rowan Zoological Institute and given 60 minutes to complete four tests, or else the explosives strapped to his limbs will detonate.
 The tests force him to make decisions about who will live or die and re-examine his policy.
 After completing his tests William is confronted by Tara and Brent Abbott, the widow and son of a man whose coverage had been cancelled by William, and subsequently died as a result.
 William learns that Tara and Brent have the choice to either let him live or kill him.
-He, along with his captured sister Pamela Jenkins, convince Tara to let him live, but Brent activates a device that drives a bed of needles into William's back.
+He, along with his captured sister Pamela Jenkins, convince Tara to let him live, but Brent, refusing to forgive William for causing his father's death, activates a device that drives a bed of needles into William's back.
 A vat of hydrofluoric acid is pumped through the needles, dissolving his body in two and killing him.
 Brent quickly regrets his decision, and begins to cry upon realising what he has done.

 William is mentioned in Saw 3D on a newscast stating that his remains were found along with the other victims from Saw VI.